Pretriangulated 2-representations via dg algebra 1-morphisms: Examples

 In \cite{Ti}, Tian constructs an explicit monoidal dg category $\I$ which decategorifies to $\mathbb{Z}[i]$, and its action on a dg category $DGP(R)$, which categorifies the natural action of $\mathbb{Z}[i]$ on $\mathbb{Z}^{\oplus 2}$.
 Here, we explicitly compute a dg algebra $1$-morphism associated to this dg $2$-representation.
 We adopt the notation in loc.~cit.

-Let $X=P(x)$, the projective $R$-module at vertex $x$, which generates the dg $2$-representation.
+Let $X=P(x)$, the projective $R$-module at vertex $x$, which generates the dg $2$-representa\-tion.
 Using the fact that $\I = \ov{\{Q^0,Q^1=Q\}}$ (see \cite[Definition 2.2]{Ti} together with the isomorphism $Q^2\cong Q^0[1]$) it suffices to compute morphism spaces to $[X,X]$ from $Q^0$ and $Q^1$.
 We compute